johanberntsson/PunyInform/README.md

 * [PunyInform Coding 2: Objects and Actions](https://vintageisthenewold.com/punyinform-coding-2-objects-and-actions/) covers more of verbs, actions and adding code to objects in PunyInform.

+* [PunyInform Coding 3: Daemons and Describing Objects](https://vintageisthenewold.com/punyinform-coding-3-daemons-and-describing-objects/) covers daemons, some techniques for affecting how objects are described, fake actions and performing actions in code.

 Fredrik has also written [a comparison of PunyInform and the standard Inform 6 library](https://intfiction.org/t/punyinform-vs-inform-6-a-comparison/46625).

 ## Credits